Reading Wrap-Up

 — The Sopranos, pp. 236

-The Sopranos is an incredibly written, funny, sad, and hopeful story about a life-changing 24 hour period in the lives of its six young characters.
-In my opinion, the review quote above is incredibly misleading: there is little on page sexual activity, and what is there is not particularly lurid.
-The characters are just 17 years old, and thus their conversations often veer into raunchy territory.
+The Sopranos is the incredibly written, hilarious, crushingly sad, and wonderfully hopeful story of a life-changing 24 hour period in the lives of six young women.
+The review I quoted above is unforgivably misleading: there is little on page sexual activity, and what there is, is not lurid.
+It’s not sexualizing Catholic schoolgirls, the characters are just 17 year olds; their conversations will, of course, veer into risqué territory.

 Fionnula accepted what Orla had told her by reaching out, taking the fiver in her hand and gripping it tight, she accepted everything that was going to happen until the end.